Stay in Vienna

 What works with kids

 Prater.
 The Ferris wheel is for the parents, the rest of the Wurstelprater is for the kids.
-The Praterpark next door is free, pedal boats on the Heustadelwasser.
-No day ticket needed, pay per ride.
+The Praterpark next door is free, there are pedal boats on the Heustadelwasser, and the miniature Liliputbahn railway chugs through the green Prater.
+Skip the day pass and pay per ride - it keeps you in control of budget and moods.
+The Prater lies in Leopoldstadt, which adds the Augarten and the Danube Canal banks for even more run-around space.

-St. Stephen’s south tower climb.
-343 steps without a break.
+The Stephansdom tower climb.
+343 steps with no break.
 Fine for school kids, not for kindergarteners.

 Kunsthistorisches Museum.
-Worth seeing, but too long for kids under ten.
-If you go, an hour max, target two rooms.
+Worth seeing, but too long for under-tens.
+If you go: one hour max, two rooms on purpose - the armoury and the Egyptian collection land best with children.

 Sleeping with kids

-Family rooms at Hotel Stephanie (2nd district, on the canal), Hotel Zisper (near Prater), and Gartenhotel Gabriel City (3rd district, small garden).
-Apartments like Stanys (Mariahilf) get cheaper from three nights and come with a kitchen.
+Family rooms at Hotel Stephanie (2nd district, on the canal), Hotel Zisper (near the Prater) and Gartenhotel Gabriel City (3rd district, small garden).
+Apartments like Stanys (Mariahilf) usually get cheaper from three nights and come with a kitchen - often the decisive argument with kids, because breakfast and dinner can happen at home base.
+More options are collected in the family category and under apartments.

-Kids under six ride free.
-Ages 6-15 free on Sundays, holidays and during Viennese school holidays.
-Every subway has a stroller area, just wave at the bus or tram driver, they lower the ramp.
+Children under six ride free.
+Ages 6-15 ride free on Sundays, public holidays and during Viennese school holidays.
+Every metro train has a stroller area; for buses and trams, just wave at the driver and they lower the ramp.
+For kids, the tram is an attraction in itself: a loop around the Ring replaces the pricey sightseeing bus, and sitting up front near the driver is half the holiday.